hydrodynamicstability/Invitation-to-Hydrodynamics/physicscourses.md

 Several of the key architects of contemporary theoretical physics have published entire physics courses, ranging from the *Feynman Lectures on Physics*, intended for  first and second year undergraduates, to the graduate-level *Course of Theoretical Physics* by Landau & Lifshitz.
 In this essay I share some thoughts on the  coverage of continuum mechanics in these courses, including also those of Arnold Sommerfeld, Wolfgang Pauli, and Kip Thorne & Roger Blandford.
-I will end with a discussion of the textbooks of Steven Weinberg.
+I end with a discussion of the textbooks of Steven Weinberg.

 &emsp; -- Christopher Tong, Ph.D. (physics).